+Christian fundamentalism is no more a panacea for the destruction of our cultural and biological environments than is Islamic fundamentalism.
 Surely, the Chimera of courage and brotherhood that al Qaeda represents for much of the Muslim world must be slain, but its message must not be ignored.
-What many in the East are seeking to preserve, many others in the West are seeking to revive.
+What some are seeking to preserve in the East, others are seeking to revive in the West.
+Globalism should be encouraged, not cursed, but it should also be tempered as we move forward.

+The reds have either fled the ailing social and biological environments that plague our world's urban centers, or they have never experienced them.
 That al Qaeda is able to live in Western society and still seek its destruction is an important part of its message.
 Western societies are both open and vulnerable, but our wealth and opulence are not nearly as convincing to others as they are to ourselves.
 Al Qaeda does not have the solution to our world's ills, but it has stumbled upon a very important weakness of Western democracies.
 Weaknesses that need to be addressed, if humankind is to advance as something more than an engine to its own destruction.